mrtom/SSVC/README.md

 * ```SSVCSchedulerScheduleWeekly``` - Check once per week
 * ```SSVCSchedulerScheduleMonthly``` - Check once per month

-The checks only occur if the app is running.
-When you initialise an ```SSVC``` object, it checks when the last version check was performed and schedules an update accordingly.
-Thus, if the app ins't running at the time the check should be made, your App will simply make the check the next time it is launched (and an ```SSVC``` object created).
+The checks only occur if your App is running.
+When you initialise an SSVC object, it checks when the last version check was performed and schedules an update accordingly.
+Thus, if the app ins't running at the time the check should be made, your App will simply make the check the next time it is launched (and an SSVC object created).

 If you want to schedule a more complex update strategy, you should use ```NSTimer``` (or something similar) and call ```[SSVC checkVersion]``` at the appropriate time.